I think we all have been there: you have made a fantastic piece of (miniature) art, but you can’t figure out how (

 It probably will be a kind of a long read, so you can always skip a part and go straight to the part that you are interested in by using the ‘table of content’ above.

-Being creative also means that you want to show the world that you are!
+Being creative also means that you want to take miniature photography seriously!

 It isn’t hard these days to take a lot of pictures with modern technology, cameras are everywhere and everybody can have one nowadays.

 Miniatures are widely spread through social media and in this way, you can share your ideas, look for inspiration or ask questions and feedback from others.
 It is a vibrant and exciting community, and I spend a lot of time on my own Facebook group and Instagram.

 How to photograph art and miniature art in particular, is unfortunately not as easy as taking a simple selfie.
 Which any

 You really need to score a better picture of your artwork than your Tinder photo.
 Especially if you want to make your Instagram page or Etsy shop successful!

 Some pieces of art, and of course our miniatures, are very small (really?) and have tiny details (both sculpted and painted).
 And thus need a refined setup to make it as real as possible.